Is a Tennessee Notary Public Required?

-What is a Private Process Server Agency?
+What is a Tennessee Private Process Server Agency?

-A process server does not need to be licensed in every state.
-In fact, many jurisdictions only require a person who is a disinterested party and above the age of 18.
+A Process Server does not need to be licensed in every state.
+In fact, many jurisdictions only require a person who is a disinterested party and above the age of eighteen.

-What is a Subpoena in Tennessee?
+What is a Tennessee Subpoena?

 What is a Tennessee Subpoena Duces Tecum?

 A Tennessee Subpoena Duces Tecum is a demand to produce records at a certain time and place.
 There are legal consequences and possible penalties for those who do not comply with a Subpoena Duces Tecum.
-A Subpoena Duces Tecum is the most popular legal command and assists with due process and court proceedings in Tennessee and all other locations and jurisdictions in the United States.
+A Subpoena Duces Tecum is the most popular legal command and assists with due process and court proceedings and all other locations and jurisdictions in the United States.

-What is substituted service of process in Tennessee?
+What is Substituted Service of Process in Tennessee?

-If a party appears to be avoiding service of court documents in Tennessee, a request may be made with the court to, instead of personal service (i.e. giving the document directly to the person), that the document be published in a local newspaper, served on a person believed to reside with the person at her or his usual place of abode, posted to a front door and then mailed or mailed to a last known address.
+If a party appears to be avoiding service of court documents a request may be made with the Tennessee court to, instead of personal service (i.e. giving the document directly to the person), that the document be published in a local Tennessee newspaper, served on a person believed to reside with the person at her or his usual place of abode, posted to a front door and then mailed or mailed to a last known address.

 What is a Tennessee Summons?

-What is legal Service of Process in Tennessee?
+What is Legal Tennessee Service of Process?

-Do I need a Process Server in Tennessee?
+Do I need a Tennessee Process Server?